davidjosearaujo/dissertation/docs/Questions.md

 # Universal and constant identity
 The identity of a 5G device is designed to be both constant and universal in certain ways, although there are nuances to consider.
-Here's how it works:
+## Constant Identity